-6. The organisation must have procedures to check that the performed maintenance tasks are in accordance with the maintenance orders and to issue the notice to release to service that includes eventual restrictions of use.

-7. When the risk assessment process (in particular point 2.4 of section I) is applied to the maintenance delivery function, the working environment includes not only the workshops where maintenance is done but also the tracks outside the workshop buildings and all places where maintenance activities are performed.

-8. When the competence management process is applied to the maintenance delivery function, at least the following activities affecting safety must be taken into account:

-- (a) joining techniques (including welding and bonding); - (b) non-destructive testing; - (c) final vehicle testing and release to service; - (d) maintenance activities on brake systems, wheel sets and draw gear and maintenance activities on specific components of freight wagons for the transport of dangerous goods, such as tanks, valves, etc.; - (e) maintenance activities on safety critical components;

-- (f) maintenance activities on cotrol command and signalisation system; - (g) maintenance activities on door control systems; - (h) other identified specialist areas affecting safety.

-9. When the information process is applied to the maintenance delivery function, at least the following elements must be provided to the fleet maintenance management and maintenance development functions:

-- (a) works performed in accordance with the maintenance orders; - (b) any possible fault or defect regarding safety which is identified by the organisation; - (c) the release to service.

-10. When the documentation process is applied to the maintenance delivery function, at least the following elements must be recorded:
+- 6. The organisation must have procedures to check that performed tasks are in accordance with the maintenance orders and to issue the notice of release to service.
+The notice of release to service shall include all useful information leading to define restrictions of use. - 7.
+When the risk assessment process (in particular point 2.2 of section I) is applied to the maintenance delivery function, the working environment includes not only the workshops where maintenance is done but also the tracks outside the workshop buildings and all places where maintenance activities are performed. - 8.
+When the competence management process is applied to the maintenance delivery function, at least the following activities affecting safety where appropriate must be taken into account: - (a) joining techniques - (b) non-destructive testing; - (c) final vehicle testing and release to service; - (d) maintenance activities on brake systems, wheel sets and draw gear and maintenance activities on specific components of freight wagons for the transport of dangerous goods, such as tanks, valves, etc.; - (e) maintenance activities on safety critical components; - (f) maintenance activities on control command and signalisation system; - (g) maintenance activities on door control systems; - (h) other identified specialist areas affecting safety. - 9.
+When the information process is applied to the maintenance delivery function, at least the following elements must be provided to the fleet maintenance management and maintenance development functions: - (a) works performed in accordance with the maintenance orders; - (b) any possible fault or defect regarding safety which is identified by the organisation; - (c) the release to service. - 10.
+When the documentation process is applied to the maintenance delivery function, at least the following elements must be recorded: - (a) When the documentation process is applied to the maintenance delivery function, at least the following elements must be recorded for the maintenance activities affecting safety, as referred to in Annex III, section II, (1) (a); - (b) all maintenance works performed, including personnel, tools, equipment, spare parts and materials used and taking into account: - (i) relevant national rules where the organisation is established;

-- (a) clear identification of all facilities, equipment and tools related to activities affecting safety; - (b) all maintenance works performed, including personnel, tools, equipment, spare parts and materials used and taking into account: - (i) relevant national rules where the organisation is established; - (ii) requirements laid down in the maintenance orders, including requirements regarding records; - (iii) final testing and decision regarding release to service; - (c) the control measures required by maintenance orders and the release to service; - (d) the results of calibration and verification, whereby, for computer software used in the monitoring and measurement of specified requirements, the ability of the software to perform the desired task must be confirmed prior to initial use and reconfirmed as necessary; - (e) the validity of the previous measuring results when a measuring instrument is found not to conform to requirements.
+- (ii) requirements laid down in the maintenance orders, including requirements regarding records; - (iii) final testing and decision regarding release to service. - (c) the control measures required by maintenance orders and the release to service; - (d) the results of calibration and verification, whereby, for computer software used in the monitoring and measurement of specified requirements, the ability of the software to perform the desired task must be confirmed prior to initial use and reconfirmed as necessary; - (e) the validity of the previous measuring results when a measuring instrument is found not to conform to requirements.